 You need to write down why people should bother downloading your app before you even start building it.
 An app description is an app store optimized product definition.
 It greatly influences your product’s success.

-2. Mention special achievements.
-Mention if your app has been featured on TechCrunch, has won an award, or if Johnny Depp is talking about it.
+- Mention special achievements.
+Let your future users know if your app has been featured on TechCrunch, has won an award, or if Johnny Depp is talking about it.

-5. Talk about “What’s new?”
+- Talk about 'What’s new?'
 Inform customers about bug fixes, color changes in the side menu, or the addition of new features.
 This should be the final component of your app description.

 The first screenshot is the most important.
 It describes what your app does.
 If you add text to your screenshots, use verbs.
 Verbs push people to take action better than any other part of speech.
 Verbs are your friends.

 - be clear and concise when explaining how your app works and why people need it.

 - use keywords both in the app’s name and in its description.

 - write directly to your user (using you, as opposed to using people, or they, or users).

 Now, as the brief part is over, we can dive deeper into how to create the ultimate app definition.

 What is your app name?
 Why do people need it?
 Let’s find out the answers.